kyla-harper/configs/README.md

 # Setting up a new machine
-Here's a sketch of how I set up a new Manjaro i3 machine.
-To run the setup, clone this repo into `~/Workspace/` and then run `install.sh`

 This repo sets up a new Manjaro i3 machine.
 To start the install:
 `wget -O - https://github.com/SansSeryph/configs | bash`